pnp/PnP/Samples/Provisioning.VSTools/readme.md

 # Working with Files and Folders #

-Provisioning.VSTools supports synchronization of files included in template.xml with files inside dedicated resources folder.
-This way you can add/remove/rename files inside Template Resources folder and template.xml will be updated automatically to reflect the changes.
+Provisioning.VSTools supports synchronization of files included in the template.xml with files inside dedicated resources folders.
+This way you can add/remove/rename files inside Template Resources folder and the template.xml will be updated automatically to reflect the changes.

-Provisioning.VSTools assumes the convention, that files inside Template Resources folder will follow SharePoint files structure.
+Provisioning.VSTools assumes the convention that files inside Template Resources folder will follow SharePoint files structure.
-E.g. if file is supported to be deployed to "_catalogs/masterpage", it should be put inside {Template Resources Folder}\_catalogs\masterpage folder.
+(ie: if file is supported to be deployed to "_catalogs/masterpage", it should be put inside {Template Resources Folder}\_catalogs\masterpage folder.)

 # Deploying to SharePoint #

-**Prerequisites**: make sure you specified target site and credentials in ProvisioningTemplateTools.config file.
+**Prerequisites**: make sure you have specified the target site and credentials in ProvisioningTemplateTools.config file.

-Monitoring progress: VSTools adds own pane to the "Output" tool window (View -> Output) called "PnP Deployment Tools".
+Monitoring progress: VSTools adds it's own pane to the "Output" tool window (View -> Output) called "PnP Deployment Tools".
 All notifications about file synchronization and deployments are displayed in this pane.

 ![](readme.images/outputPane.PNG)